Wolox/tech-guides/nodejs/docs/node-standard-and-best-practices.md

 Some clarifications about the responses:

-If we need to return an object, for example an user, we must return it in this way using a key in the body.
+If we need to return an object that represents a certain entity, for example an user, we must return it using a key in the body that describes it as such.

 ```javascript
 {